adgamerx/IMDB-api/README.md

-# IMDB-api
+# IMDB-API

-This is an unofficial API to scrape data from IMDB site...
+IMDB-API is an unofficial API to scrape data from IMDB site...

 # How to get data